Hype, Poetry, or Precision? On the Art of Describing Oud and other complex aromatics.

 Aging, evolution, and reassessment.

 Oud oils change over time.
 This is not deterioration, but rather favourable aging, and is one of the most beloved intrigues offered by Oud.
 Most Oud oils will deepen, round out, and harmonize as they age.
 Harsh edges soften.
 More sweetness may emerge.
 Animalic aspects often become more refined.
 The core character of an oil, however, usually remains stable.
 Because of this, we periodically reassess and update our Oud descriptions.
-As a general practice, we aim to revisit each Oud oil in our catalog at least once every twelve months and revise the description if meaningful changes are observed.
+As a general practice, we aim to revisit each Oud oil in our catalog at least once every year or so and revise the description if meaningful changes are observed.
 When a description evolves, it is not because the earlier one was wrong.
 It is because the oil itself has continued its journey.

 Not a sales pitch.